 An applicant for the STAR+PLUS HCBS program who has medical assistance only (MAO) coverage type Medicaid services may only receive the STAR+PLUS HCBS program after a program transfer to Medicaid waivers is completed by the MEPD specialist.
 When an applicant for the STAR+PLUS HCBS program has MAO coverage type as indicated in the Texas Integrated Eligibility Redesign System (TIERS), a completed Form H1200 must be sent to the applicant.
 The completed application must be forwarded to the MEPD specialist for processing.

-PSU staff must also send an email to gay.smauley@hhsc.state.tx.us and amanda.hart2@hhsc.state.tx.us that includes the following information:
+PSU staff must also send an email to the MEPD specialist that includes the following information:

 the applicant’s name;

-applicant’s Medicaid number;
+applicant’s Medicaid identification (ID) number;

 individual has MAO coverage-type Medicaid, which will require a program transfer; and

-name and phone number of the PSU staff contact.
+name and telephone number of the PSU staff contact.

 The MEPD specialist will make the necessary changes to allow the MA coverage-type Medicaid individual to receive the STAR+PLUS HCBS program.